external-secrets/external-secrets/Spec.md

 ### Goals

-- Define a alpha CRD
+- Define an alpha CRD
 - Fully document the Spec and use-cases

 ### Non-Goals